Welcome to Scottdale, Georgia

 walkers, runners, cyclists and skaters.
 It is a series of scenic greenways designed to preserve our region's

 forested character.
 The Path runs from Stone Mountain Park, through Scottdale, Avondale Estates then Decatur, Atlanta and on to

 Scottdale Avondale Community Group

 To educate and promote the parks, green space and the connectivity of the community.
 The organization provides community networking that presents the various projects and concerns in the area.
-We welcome all residents, as well as non-resident home and business owners to attend monthly meetings on the Second Wednesday of each month, 6pm, at the Hamilton Recreation Center.
+We welcome all residents, as well as non-resident home and business owners to attend meetings QUARTERLY on the Second Wednesday of the month, 6pm, at the Hamilton Recreation Center.

 Recreation & Parks

 Brookside Park features a Community Garden and fenced in Dog Park area.

 Scottdale Steel Mill

 The last of the mills in the orginal Scottdale area